🪔 शुभ नवरात्रि! Use Code: FESTIVALOFF300 Invoke the power of knowledge – Get ₹300 to ₹800 OFF on Java Courses 🎊

 Characteristics of Keywords in Java:

-• Reserved Words: Keywords have specific meanings and are reserved for particular functions in the Java language.
+• Reserved Words: Keywords are reserved words having specific meanings for particular functions in the Java language.

 • Case-Sensitive: All keywords in Java are case-sensitive (e.g., class is a keyword, but Class is not).